Reflections on public policy topics

-Untreated mental illness and emotional disorders, self-medication with mind-numbing chemical substances that overtake the individual’s judgement and ability to self-manage are the real causes of homelessness.
-Urges and choices that involve illegal activities, sometimes violence, and often, a disregard for the impact of one’s choices on others (family members, neighbors, community supports and random strangers) are what perpetuate homelessness for the vast majority.
+Untreated mental illness and emotional disorders, self-medication that overtake one’s judgement and self-control are what keep many on the streets.
+Urges and choices that involve illegal activities, sometimes violence, and often, a disregard for the impact of one’s choices on others are what perpetuate homelessness for many.

 The Catch-22 of Free PreK